Scheana Marie Discusses The Hardest Part Of Watching Her Divorce Play Out On ‘Vanderpump Rules’

 “I don’t think people really understood that he’s the one who started all of this, and I still was willing to give him another chance and forgive him and move past this because I’m like, ‘We got married for better or for worse.
 This is the for worse, but we have the rest of our lives to figure it out,'” Scheana Marie explained.
 “And I gave him one final chance, as you saw, to tell me the truth, and he not only lied to me, he swore to God.
 And I’m like, ‘You better say some prayers tonight.'”

-Scheana Marie went on to reveal that the Vanderpump Rules Season 5 was only a “teaser” of why she and Mike Shay truly split and claimed the 3-part reunion special would “give fans even a better understanding why we chose amicably to end it.”
+Scheana Marie went on to reveal that the Vanderpump Rules Season 5 was only a “teaser” of why she and Mike Shay truly split and claimed the three-part reunion special would “give fans even a better understanding why we chose amicably to end it.”

-Scheana Marie and Mike Shay were married for just over 2 years when they called it quits.
+Scheana Marie and Mike Shay were married for just over two years when they called it quits.

 To see more of Scheana Marie and Mike Shay, tune into the second installment of the Vanderpump Rules Season 5 reunion special, which airs next Monday night, April 10, at 9 p.m. on Bravo TV.